 An order value increase of nearly 2.5 times the 2008 total made 2009 a year of global expansion with the incorporation of Syrris India as Syrris’ third subsidiary office and the signing of 15 distributors in countries including Singapore, Norway, Belgium, Germany, Thailand, and many more.
 The Atlas range was further increased with the addition of FTIR Analysis, crystallization and high torque stirring systems as well as the innovative Atlas Reporting Software.

 Developments in 2010

 Syrris Brazil was officially launched in January 2010.
-Syrris’ new Asia flow chemistry pump was launched in March 2010, followed by Medstere, innovative bioisostere replacement software developed in collaboration with Cresset.
-A range of high pressure Atlas option products (Sodium and Potassium) were also launched.
+Syrris’ new Asia flow chemistry pump was launched in March 2010 and a range of high pressure Atlas option products (Sodium and Potassium) were also launched.